ammarkandel/Autoland-App-Frontend/README.md

 # Autoland

-## Build a autoland app for clients can login or signup after that can see list of cars and it's details also book test drive for car they prefere.
+## Build a autoland app for clients can login or signup after that can see list of cars and it's details also book test drive for car they prefer.

 ## Build with: